eclipse-hono/hono/site/content/getting-started.md

 If you haven't started a consumer you will continue to get `503 Resource Unavailable` responses because Hono does not accept any telemetry data from devices if there aren't any consumers connected that are interested in the data.
 Telemetry data is *never* persisted within Hono, thus it doesn't make any sense to accept and process telemetry data if there is no consumer to deliver it to.

-The HTTP Adapter also supports publishing telemetry messages using QoS level `AT_LEAST_ONCE`.
-For information on how that works and additional examples for interacting with Hono via HTTP, please refer to the [HTTP Adapter documentation]({{< relref "http-adapter.md" >}}) .
+The HTTP Adapter also supports publishing telemetry messages using *at least once* delivery semantics.
+For information on how that works and additional examples for interacting with Hono via HTTP, please refer to the [HTTP adapter's User Guide]({{< relref "http-adapter.md" >}}) .

 ### Uploading Event Data using the HTTP Adapter